deel-ai/xplique/docs/api/attributions/api_attributions.md

     - $W$ is the feature dimension of a single input

         !!!warning
             By default `Lime` & `KernelShap` will treat such inputs as grey images.
 You will need to define a custom `map_to_interpret_space` function when instantiating those methods in order to create a meaningful mapping of Time-Series data into an interpretable space when building such explainers.
+Such an example is provided at the end of the [Lime's documentation](../lime/).

     !!!note
         If your model is not following the same conventions, please refer to the [Model documentation](../model/).